optuna/optuna/docs/source/faq.rst

 How can I sample the expected best parameters based on the evaluated trials?
 ----------------------------------------------------------------------------

-As the optimization result often overtunes the parameters of an objective function with an observational noise, it is convenient to sample the best parameters based on the debiased objective function.
+As the optimization often overtunes the parameters of an objective function with an observational noise, it is convenient to sample the best parameters based on the debiased objective function.
-:class:`~optuna.samplers.GPSampler` enables us to sample such the best expected parameters.
+:class:`~optuna.samplers.GPSampler` enables us to sample the best-expected parameters using the mean estimation of parameters.
 However, as we made the interface of :class:`~optuna.samplers.GPSampler` as simple as possible, we need to tweak it as follows:

 .. code-block:: python